Follow Runners Need on facebook –your chance to WIN a pair of Yurbuds earphones every week till 2014!

 Relax your mind.

-Posted 9 months ago in reply to annielizstan
+Posted over 1 year ago in reply to annielizstan

 Sometimes headache can be caused by tension in the muscles of the neck and shoulders.